 - Speed of recovery.
 Some very specific assumptions regarding the recovery of hotel occupancy rates and the employment levels in each quarter underly the calculations for the various scenarios.
-If tourists turn out to be more reluctant to travel and/or spend less during their stay-over than in our assumptions, this could mean lower receipts from tourism activities, unemployment remaining at higher levels for a larger period, and longer depressed consumption, and in turn more severe contractions in economic output.
-Conversely, if the propensity to travel and/or visitor spend is larger than assumed in the scenarios, GDP outcomes could be less negative.
-Note also that the estimations assume a similar spending pattern by tourists at given occupancy rates and do not take into account the loss in revenues or additional costs related to a 6-feet economy and other social distancing measures. - Developments in the labor market.
+If tourists turn out to be more reluctant to travel and/or spend less during their stay-over than in our assumptions, this could mean lower receipts from tourism activities, unemployment remaining at higher levels for a larger period, and longer depressed consumption, which on its turn would cause more severe contractions in economic output.
+Conversely, if the propensity to travel and/or visitor spending are larger than assumed in the scenarios, GDP outcomes could be less negative.
+Note also that the estimations assume a similar spending pattern by tourists at given occupancy rates and do not take into account the loss in revenues or additional costs related to a 1.5 meter economy and other social distancing measures. - Developments in the labor market.
 The assumption in the estimations is that once the travel ban is eliminated and economic activity picks up, people that were furloughed or lost their jobs during the shutdown will gradually go back to work.
 This assumption does not, however, consider a plausible situation where businesses that employed these people before the crisis, have gone out of business and their former jobs no longer exist.
 This situation could lead to a slower recovery of the labor market, and, thus, the economy.
-Moreover, many employees who manage to keep their jobs, may experience increased job insecurity and lower wages, which would likely lead to a much more cautious spending pattern, negatively impacting private consumption. - Investment projects.
+Moreover, many employees who manage to keep their jobs, may experience increased job insecurity and lower wages, which would likely lead to a much more cautious spending pattern, putting additional strains on private consumption. - Investment projects.
 The timely execution of relatively large investment projects is always a source of risk for GDP projections.
-In these scenarios, this risk is amplified due to a significant dampening of profits, a lower investment appetite once the restrictions are lifted, and the ability to obtain financing.
+In these scenarios, this risk is amplified due to a significant dampening of profits as well as in profit outlook, a lower investment appetite once all restrictions are lifted, and the ability to obtain financing.
 Furthermore, the conditions for obtaining financing in a post-pandemic economic recovery period may not be favorable.
 Moreover, setbacks in these investments projects also could reduce FDI inflows and, thus, international reserves. - Additional government measures.
-The government may introduce additional measures to reduce its deficit, such as lowering personnel expenses and/or introducing tax measures for the general public.
+The government may introduce additional measures to reduce its deficit, such as further lowering personnel expenses and/or introducing tax measures for the general public.
 Such measures could have a dampening effect on private consumption.
 This effect would be even larger if the government is unable to obtain full financing of its deficit or short-term liquidity support.
-In that case, more stringent measures could be necessary and the government would not be able to provide ample social assistance to vulnerable groups and to those who lose their jobs.
+In that case, more stringent measures could be necessary, and the government may not be able to provide ample social assistance to vulnerable groups and to those who lost their jobs.
 Furthermore, the expected government financial position and associated government foreign borrowing have a significant impact on the net foreign assets.
 Thus, deviations in the expected fiscal outcome and external financing would affect the net foreign assets position.